CreativeBuilds/NORT/example.md

 - Forked conversations inherit messages but start as private
 - Read access allows viewing and forking
 - Write access allows contributing to the conversation
+- Use SSE for real-time updates on conversation changes
+- Specify desired_participant_id to choose which LLM should respond
+- LLM responses are asynchronous and progress is reported via SSE
+- Multiple LLM participants can be available with different specialties